riverrun/genxword/README.rst

 ------------

-Genxword depends on pycairo (python-cairo), pygobject (python-gobject or python-gi), python-gi-cairo (if you are using a Debian-based system), pango (gir1.2-pango-1.0) and gtksourceview3 (gir1.2-gtksource-3.0).
+Genxword depends on pycairo (python-cairo), pygobject (python-gobject or python-gi), python-gi-cairo (if you are using a Debian-based system), pango (gir1.2-pango-1.0), gtksourceview3 (gir1.2-gtksource-3.0) and gettext.

 These dependencies can easily be installed on Linux by using your package manager, and with most distributions, they will already be installed.